To access the command-line interface of the Keenetic router, you must establish a TELNET connection to the device.

 After successful authentication, you will see the command-line interface (CLI) of your Keenetic:

 For easy use of the router's command-line interface, use the Tab key.
 For example, if you press the Tab key in the command prompt (config)>, you will see a set of available commands on the current level.
-In order to make the command input process as convenient as possible, the command-line interface has the autocomplete function for commands and parameters, telling the user which commands are available on current nesting level.
+In order to make the command input process as convenient as possible, the command-line interface has the autocomplete function for commands and parameters, telling the user which commands are available on the current nesting level.

 Use the command to exit the command-line interface (CLI):